Dragodraki/GPU_Scaling_AspectRatio_Turn_OnOff/README.md

 One word please on the topic of distribution, rights and usage: My tool includes the VBS-script as it's main feature but need the help of third-party-apps like "DesktopOK", "Custom Resolution Utility (CRU)", "PScript" and "SetACL".
 They won't be listed in my Source folder because I'm not the inventor.
 Although my part is freeware it doesn't mean you are allowed to either sell the app (or parts of it) itself or repacking it and distribute it in your name - additionally does the terms of the third-party-apps applies to!

 <br/>
-ANY DISBEHAVIOUR AGAINST THESE RESTRICTIONS OR DAMAGE TO YOUR SYSTEM BY MY SOFTWARE I ASSUME NO LIABILITY!
+ANY DISBEHAVIOUR AGAINST THESE RESTRICTIONS OR DAMAGE TO YOUR SYSTEM BY MY SOFTWARE I ASSUME NO LIABILITY !!!
 <br/>
 <br/>